CEO Report

 This year, we were able to locate six homeless veterans.
 Three of these individuals did not qualify for services through the VA due to their discharge status of Other Than Honorable (OTH) or Dishonorable.
 One of the located individuals was a reservist who, according to the VA definition, did not meet the criteria of a veteran as they did not serve on active duty.

 Of the two remaining veterans we located, both were honorably discharged and eligible for VA services.
 Unfortunately, we lost contact with these individuals.
-Despite our best efforts, our outreach network could not follow up due to a lack of location information and no return calls.
+Despite our best efforts, our outreach network could not follow up due to a lack of location information and no return calls.”

 Since the beginning of The Sub Zero Mission, we have known that the problem of providing services to people experiencing homelessness was getting the items directly to the people who need them.
 We learned quickly that we were showing up at shelters months apart and stacking warming items on top of things we had provided on our last visit.
 The direct delivery of the warming was needed.
 The problem with veteran services is much the same.
-The Veterans Administration is an entire of great programs.
+The Veterans Administration is full of great programs.
 It also has many great people waiting to help.
 The problem exists between the person staying at a desk in the VA and the place where a homeless veteran is hunkered down.
 Somebody must fill that space.
 When you hear about the “cracks in the system,” this distance is one of them.
 Sometimes, the veteran gives up on the VA.
 Sometimes, the VA is not willing to perform direct outreach.

-Outreach Season.
+“Undeterred by these challenges, we are excited to announce the launch of our Homeless Veteran Re-Empowerment program later this year.
+We will ‘officially’ launch the program on Veterans Day.
+It will be in effect for our 2024/2025 Outreach Season.
 This initiative will focus on immediate, in-person contact the morning after identification or bringing the veterans back to our headquarters the same night.
 This approach will ensure continued contact and provide a more effective means of support.
 We believe that our new Homeless Veteran Re-Empowerment Program will be a meaningful change.
-By establishing immediate and consistent contact, we can better serve our veterans and help them with their journey to reintegration.
+By establishing immediate and consistent contact, we can better serve our veterans and help them on their journey to reintegration.
 We remain committed to our mission and will continue to adapt and improve our strategies to serve our veterans better.
+We look forward to our new program’s positive impact in the coming year.”

 Fundraising for our Goals